puakehaulani/the-hungry-app-proj1/README.md

 </a>
 </p>

-The Hungry App aims to solve one of life's hardest questions -- "what's for dinner?" while simultaneously being concious about food waste.
+The Hungry App aims to solve one of life's hardest questions -- "what's for dinner?" while simultaneously being conscious about food waste.
 A user can do a quick scan of what's already in their pantry and use those ingredients to search recipes that match.
 <br>
 Who could also use a good laugh to make for some light-hearted conversation while cooking?!
 The Hungry App not only brings you inspiration for dinner, but also serves you with a joke.
 When the user searches, the first thing that shows is the set up, or the first part of the joke.
 I.e.. _"What's the best thing about elevator jokes?"_  Once they've saved a recipe as a favorite, they'll get the answer  --> _"They work on so many levels."_  The favorites page allows the user to revisit recipes later if they were a hit, or if the recipe looked good but perhaps not right at the time of search.
 <br>